zesje/zesje/README.md

 #### Setting up MySQL server

-If this is the first time that you will run Zesje with MySQL in development, then first run the following command from the Zesje repository directory:
+If this is the first time that you will run Zesje with MySQL in development, then run the following command from the Zesje repository directory:

-    yarn mysql-create
+    yarn mysql-init

-That's all it needs to create the MySQL files in the data directory.
+That's all it needs to create the MySQL files in the data directory, migrate the database to the last schema and move all your previous data.
-Although the database is now empty, it will automatically be populated with the previous `sqlite3` data once the app starts.

-In case you want to start MySQL without running the app use

-    yarn dev:mysql-start

-and, immeditaly after, migrate the database to create the tables and fill it with previous data running

-    yarn dev:migrate

-That's all, MySQL is now fully functional but remember to stop it once you quit the development process with

-    yarn mysql-stop

 ### Running a development server